Last Updated on

 I’ve not done this yet, because last year we watered the garden with our old fish tank water.
 There’s also decking where the water barrel would go, but I suppose there’s nothing stopping me setting up a water collecting system on the shed.

 Apparently, rainwater is best for washing cars and windows because it doesn’t leave streaks.
-However, I’ll only use it for watering the garden because I don’t wash cars or windows.
+However, I’ll only use it for watering the garden and houseplants because I don’t wash cars or windows.

 8 – Gravel over concrete